In this post, you can learn all about GED® prep facilities and testing sites in the Kenosha area.

 A brighter future

 The GED diploma will definitely result in better career options and is your ticket to schools of higher education.
 See also this post that links to all U.S. GED programs.
-In early 2016, the GED passing score for each of the four tests was lowered five points to 145.
+The GED passing score for each of the four tests was lowered two years ago by five points to 145.
 For more details, see this GED news page.